Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

 | Sharded DDP          | 8          | **2872**                  | **59%**             |
 +----------------------+------------+---------------------------+---------------------+

-It is highly recommended to use Sharded Training in multi-GPU environments where memory is limited, or where training larger models are beneficial (500+ million parameter models).
+It is highly recommended to use Sharded Training in multi-GPU environments where memory is limited, or where training larger models are beneficial (500M+ parameter models).
 A technical note: as batch size scales, storing activations for the backwards pass becomes the bottleneck in training.
 As a result, sharding optimizer state and gradients becomes less impactful.
 Work within the future will bring optional sharding to activations and model parameters to reduce memory further, but come with a speed cost.